devlooped/ThisAssembly/src/ThisAssembly.Vsix/readme.md

 | VsixLanguage      | `$(NeutralLanguage)` or 'en-US'     |
 | VsixDescription   | `$(Description)`                    |

-As shown in the example above, the syntax for using these properties from the `.vsxmanifest` is `|%CurrentProject%;[PROPERTY]|`.
+As shown in the example above, the syntax for using these properties from the `source.extension.vsixmanifest` is `|%CurrentProject%;[PROPERTY]|`.
 This is because the package defines a corresponding target to retrieve each of the above properties.
 You can provide a different value for each property via MSBuild as usual, of course.